 What Other Travelers are Saying

-Galapagos Adventure of a Lifetime
+Galapagos Cruise of a Lifetime

-The Galapagos Islands are a magical and almost mythical isolated archipelago.
-It's no wonder that for centuries they were called the Enchanted Isles by many sailors and to this day continue to amaze visitors of all ages.
+The Galapagos Islands are a magical, almost mythical, isolated archipelago in the Pacific Ocean.
+It's no wonder that for centuries they were called the Enchanted Isles by many sailors.
+To this day, the wonders on and off-shore continue to amaze visitors of all ages.

 Each day will take you to new, rich and varied sites.
-You may be snorkeling among sea turtles, playful sea lions, or Galapagos Penguins.
+You may be snorkeling among sea turtles, playful sea lions, or Galapagos penguins.
 On land bask in the sun alongside Galapagos land iguanas or relax in green meadows with the giant tortoises.
 You could even climb to the rim of one of the largest volcano craters in the world.

 About the Galapagos Islands